Esri/jsapi-resources/component-samples/coding-components/samples/react/README.md

 For a list of all available `npm` commands see `scripts` in `package.json`, e.g. `npm run build`.

-***Note:*** The sample demonstrates the recommended pattern for loading ArcGIS Map Components by individually loading each component using the pure ESM approach.
+***Note:*** This sample demonstrates the recommended pattern for using components from the ArcGIS Map SDK for JavaScript by individually loading components.

 ### Loading All Components
-To register all the components once, use the following approach:
+The JavaScript Maps SDK also offers a convenience pattern useful for quick testing and prototyping.
+You can register all components at once using the following approach:

 ```
-// Replace the imports in main.js
+// Replace the individual imports with defineCustomElements()
  import { defineCustomElements as defineCalciteElements } from "@esri/calcite-components/dist/loader";
  import { defineCustomElements as defineCodingElements } from "@arcgis/coding-components/dist/loader";